Niloofar-Sh/Modularity_Branching_Vessel/README.md

 In this file, 4 models are connected together as an instance.

 The schematic of this connection is illustrated in the file "Sample_4_modules_connection.png".

+The sample CellML file which was used for this example is uploaded as well ==> "branching_vessel_ex.cellml"